Abhyu-S/kortex-sdxl/README.md

 # Generative Fill & Harmonization with Optimized SDXL

 This repository contains a high-efficiency generative fill and image harmonization system powered by Stable Diffusion XL (SDXL) and ControlNet.
-It implements advanced optimization techniques to run heavy diffusion pipelines with reduced latency and memory footprint.The system allows users to perform complex image editing tasks - such as object replacement, background generation, and sticker harmonization - while maintaining photometric consistency through a "Vibe Match" mechanism.
+It implements advanced optimization techniques to run heavy diffusion pipelines with reduced latency and memory footprint.The system allows users to perform complex image editing tasks - such as object replacement, background generation, and sticker harmonization - while maintaining photometric consistency through an optional "Vibe Match" mechanism.

 ## Table of Contents
 1. [The Compute](#the-compute)